mattwarkentin/torontodown/inst/rmarkdown/templates/utoronto/skeleton/README.md

  - [R >= 3.3.0][2]
  - [RStudio][3] (optional, but it helps)

-To get this document, you have opened a new Rmarkdown document from Rstudio using the `utoronto` template.
+To get this document, you have opened a new R Markdown document from RStudio using the University of Toronto Thesis template.

 ## Rendering

-To render your thesis, you can open `index.Rmd` (or whatever you named the file; so long as it agrees with the name in `_bookdown.yml`) in RStudio and then hit the
+To render your thesis, you can open `index.Rmd` (or whatever you named the file; so long as it agrees with the name in `_bookdown.yml`) in RStudio and then hit the "knit" button.
-"knit" button.
 Alternatively, you can use:

 ```r
 rmarkdown::render("index.Rmd")